ddev/ddev/docs/content/users/install/ddev-installation.md

     !!!tip
         The install script works on macOS, Linux, and Windows WSL2.

-    We recommend Homebrew for installation on macOS, but the install script is an alternate technique.
+    We recommend Homebrew because it’s the easiest and most reliable way to install and upgrade DDEV.

     Run the [install script](https://github.com/ddev/ddev/blob/master/scripts/install_ddev.sh) to install or update DDEV.
 It downloads, verifies, and sets up the `ddev` binary: